 Besan ka Chilla Ingredients

-Here is the list of ingredients required to make this besan ka chilla recipe at home.
+Here is the list of ingredients you need to make this besan ka chilla recipe at home.

 - Besan flour (Gram flour): This is the key ingredient for this chilla recipe.
 It is important to use fresh besan flour.
 You can easily find it at the nearest Indian grocery store or on Amazon.